bearstech/nuka/docs/custom_tasks.rst

 .. literalinclude:: ../examples/tasks/timezone.py

-You must be sure that your code is compatible with the python binaries you use locally and remotly (2.x vs 3.x).
+You must be sure that your code is compatible with the python binaries you use locally and remotely (2.x vs 3.x).

 nuka's builtin tasks support python 2.7 and 3.4+

-Good practice wnat that your task are isolated in a ``tasks`` package and that they only use python's stdlib.
+Good practice want that your task are isolated in a ``tasks`` package and that they only use python's stdlib.

 Once it's done, you can use it: